Elby2112/GLUCE/README.md

 ## 💡 Inspiration: Why Metabolic Health?

 Over the past few months, I've been deeply interested in metabolic health and the profound impact of nutrition on overall performance, mood, and long-term wellbeing.
 Healthy nutrition and an optimized metabolism not only boost energy and mood but also play a critical role in preventing severe conditions later in life.

-You wanna learn more about metabolic health check up the following podcasts:
+You wanna learn more about metabolic health? check up the following podcasts:
 - https://youtu.be/3esF-pNAM9c?si=liRj7uursKMhGoFi
 - https://youtu.be/4DWKf5RqU-s?si=ngHFUUcoNVZ0ae-J